JaredChung/JaredChung.github.io/_posts/2016-04-04-Melbourne-Datathon-2016.markdown

     return lemmatized
 ```

-Now the text has been cleaned and simplified, it still isn't ready, this is because machine learning models can't process raw text directly.
+Once the text had been cleaned and simplified, there are still additional steps, this is because machine learning models can't process raw text directly.
 The strategy then was to convert the text into numbers using a technique called Bag of Words.
 The way Bag of Words works is by creating a column for each unique word in the corpus and assigning a "1" if a word is present and "0" otherwise.
 In addition, I used modified version which factors in the frequency of this words occurring across the corpus and adjusting the weighting down if the word occurs often.
 Luckily Scikit-learn package has a simple function which does the majority of the heavy lifting as shown below.

 ```python